pingcap/docs-cn/tools/dm/practice.md

 ## Step 6: Stop the data synchronization task

-If you do not need to synchronize data any more, run the following command in the dmctl directory to stop the task:
+If you do not need to synchronize data any more, run the following command in dmctl to stop the task:

 ```bash
 # `test` is the task name that you set in the `name` configuration item of